 Focus: Judit Elek

 IFFR is honoured to present a vast retrospective of Hungarian filmmaker and writer Judit Elek, whose career deserves to be in the spotlight.
 Elek's work often touches on issues of political oppression and Jewishness, varying between compassion, tenderness and fury.
-The programme includes the harsh and unsparing look at a dying relationship Maybe Tomorrow (1980), the sarcastic historical allegory Martinovics (1981), and the Holocaust anchored documentary portrait Elie Wiesel Goes Home (1996).
+The programme includes the harsh and unsparing look at a dying relationship Maybe Tomorrow (1979), the sarcastic historical allegory The Trial of Martinovics and the Hungarian Jacobins (1981), and the Holocaust anchored documentary portrait To Speak the Unspeakable – The Message of Elie Wiesel (1996).
 Elek will be present to launch and sign copies of a publication on her life and career, specially commissioned by IFFR.
 Keep reading for more information on select titles and a full list of films to be shown in this programme.